Henry A. Wallace Beltsville Agricultural Research Center

 The center's Harvest for the Hungry program donates about 75000 lb of fruits and vegetables each year for distribution to local charities, in conjunction with volunteers from the community who do much of the labor of harvesting.

 Each February, BARC hosts the Washington's Birthday Marathon, the eighth oldest marathon in the United States.

 During the tornado outbreak of September 24, 2001, the BARC facilities sustained extensive damage as the result of an F3 tornado.

-The center is also referenced in local folklore as the creation place of Goatman (urban legend), claiming that Goatman was once a scientist who worked at the center before an experiment on goats backfired and mutated the scientist into a half man, half goat creature who aggressively attacks cars in the vicinity of Beltsville.
+The center is also referenced in local folklore as the creation place of the Goatman, claiming that Goatman was once a scientist who worked at the center before an experiment on goats backfired and mutated the scientist into a half man, half goat creature who aggressively attacks cars in the vicinity of Beltsville.